frankframework/frankframework/Docker.md

 The images are based on Tomcat, all restrictions and considerations that apply to Tomcat also apply to using the provided images.

+## HTTPS/security

+By default, the image uses the default server.xml of Tomcat which is not configured for inbound HTTPS traffic and user authentication.
+To secure your application, replace server.xml with a secured version matching your requirements.

+Note: The GUI will not load data if accessed via HTTP and `dtap.stage!=LOC`, HTTP-based listeners will still process messages.

+## Secrets
 Special consideration should be taken with secrets.
 As described on the [Tomcat website](https://cwiki.apache.org/confluence/display/TOMCAT/Password), passwords are stored in plain text.
 Secrets can be provided via environment variables as `org.apache.tomcat.util.digester.PROPERTY_SOURCE=org.apache.tomcat.util.digester.EnvironmentPropertySource` is set for our images as explained in the [Tomcat documentation](https://tomcat.apache.org/tomcat-8.5-doc/config/systemprops.html#Property_replacements).
 These secrets are normally visible on a number of pages in the console, to hide those values `properties.hide` should include the environment variables to hide.